 Take note that this usually occurs at ages 5-12 when permanent teeth start appearing.
 Genetics can play a part in the existence of teeth overcrowding.

-Bite harmony is necessary because if there’s a problem with it, like it goes out of sync, the person can suffer from teeth clenching or grinding and/or lose teeth over time.
+Bite harmony is necessary because if there’s a problem with it like it goes out of sync, the person can suffer from teeth clenching or grinding or lose teeth over time.
 It can also worsen the existing condition.

-Consulting your trusted Houston dentist early on can make way for an easier and more affordable solution.
+Consulting your dentist early on can make way for a more comfortable and more affordable solution.
 Braces, the treatment of choice for such conditions, can be more expensive and inconvenient if done at a later stage of the problem.

 Cleaning a crooked or overcrowded can also be challenging.
 Hence, these are more prone to decay and gum diseases.
-Additionally, fractures, chipping, and abnormal wear easily happen to protruding teeth.
-With all these risks and disadvantages, getting braces should definitely be considered.
+Additionally, fractures, chipping, and abnormal wear quickly happens to protrude teeth.
+With all these risks and disadvantages, getting braces should be considered.